Wachovia Evergreen Ultra Short Lawsuits

 As a result of substantial losses tied to heavy investments in risky sub-prime mortgages, Evergreen Ultra-Short Opportunities Fund dropped 20% in the first half of 2008.
 As a result, fund managers announced on June 19, 2008 that they were liquidating the bond fund and that investors will receive only $7.48 per share.

-The lawyers at Saiontz & Kirk, P.A. are reviewing Evergreen Ultra-Short lawsuits for investors who lost over $10,000.00 from an investment in the bond fund.
+The lawyers at Saiontz & Kirk, P.A. previously reviewed Evergreen Ultra-Short lawsuits for investors who lost over $10,000.00 from an investment in the bond fund.
+New cases are no longer being accepted.

 False and misleading statements were made about the extent of risk investors were exposed to, and fund managers failed to diversify to prevent substantial losses.